hzFishy/UnrealNotes/content/Unreal Engine/Miscs/Iterating objects of class.md

 Recommended to read [this article section](https://dev.epicgames.com/community/learning/tutorials/l3E0/myth-busting-best-practices-in-unreal-engine#let%E2%80%99stalkaboutgetallactorsofclass).

 ## `GetAllActorsOfClass`
-This uses the `TActorIterator` if a subclass is diven.
+This uses the `TActorIterator` if a subclass is given.

 ## `GetAllActorsWithInterface` & `GetAllActorsWithTag`
 This is slow if you have a big world, because it will check if ALL actors in the world has the interface/tag.